mstksg/inCode/copy/entries/inside.md

 Remember, *a Haskell program can only "evaluate"* expressions, *not "execute"* them.
 So the only way a Haskell function would be able to be `IO a -> a` would be to fully simulate a CPU/processor as a pure function, and "evaluate" the assembly code.
-But that doesn't sound very practical --- wouldn't it make more sense to actually just let a computer *execute* it?
+But that doesn't sound very practical, and it's often not even what you want (you want to interact with the world, not evaluate an expression).
+Wouldn't it make more sense to actually just let a computer *execute* it?

-That's what `ghc` or any Haskell compiler does.
+That's what *ghc* or any Haskell compiler does.
 It takes whatever `IO ()` is named `main` in your program, evaluates it, and compiles it into a binary.
 Then you, the computer user, can execute that binary like any other binary (compiled from C or whatever).[^iopure]